An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: On model-form error

 where $Z$ is the unknown normalization constant.

 To identify a deterministic estimate of $\beta$, we look to identify the MAP estimate

+Note that this is equivalent to maximizing the $\log$-evidence given by $\mathcal{L}(\beta) \coloneqq \log p(d|\beta)+\log p(\beta)$.
 In what follows, we will show the MAP estimate is unique in the limit of large data, for certain choices of $p(\beta)$.
 We start by deriving an expression for the gradient of the target function.
 Throughout, we will center the space so that the prior mean function becomes $0$.
-We have shown this is valid as the prior mean function does not depend on $\beta$ and it also lives in $H_k$.
+We have shown this is valid as the prior mean function does not depend on $\beta$ and it also lives in $H_k$. \begin{lemma} Consider the hierarchical model eq.~(\ref{eqn:hiearchy}).
+The $\log$-evidence of this model $\mathcal{L}(\beta) = \log p(d|\beta)+\log p(\beta)$ satisfies